-- Dropoff will occur in front of the main entrance to school for preschool students housed in the JHS Main Building. - Dropoff will occur in the annex parking lot for preschool students housed in the JHS Annex. - Staff members will be present to assist children getting out of their cars. - If your child requires supervision prior to 8:00, please contact Rosemarie Lynch (rosemarie.lynch@boontonschools.org) to learn about our before care program.
+- Dropoff will occur in front of the main entrance to school for preschool students housed in the JHS Main Building. - Dropoff will occur in the annex parking lot for preschool students housed in the JHS Annex. - Staff members will be present to assist preschool students as they arrive. - If your child requires supervision prior to 8:00, please contact Rosemarie Lynch (rosemarie.lynch@boontonschools.org) to learn about our before care program.